 3. Physical Development

-Young children are naturally very active and by providing a range of wheeled toys (bikes, scooters) bats, balls etc and climbing and balancing equipment, we encourage them to develop their gross motor skills, which enable them to become more confident, agile and co ordinate.
-Fine motor control (fingers and hands) is developed through purposeful activities such as playing with play dough, clay, sand, water, operating the computer, cutting and sticking in creative workshop area, building with Lego or completing puzzles.
+Young children are naturally very active and by providing a range of wheeled toys (bikes, scooters) bats, balls etc and climbing and balancing equipment, we encourage them to develop their gross motor skills, which enable them to become more confident, agile and coordinate.
+Fine motor control (fingers and hands) is developed through purposeful activities such as playing with play dough, clay, sand, water, operating the computer, cutting and sticking in the creative workshop area, building with Lego or completing puzzles.
 Children need well developed fine motor skills to control a pen/pencil when writing.

 They will develop their phonic knowledge through matching games and use sounds to link with letters in everyday activities.
 Children will also practice and develop their prewriting skills in readiness for school.

 We believe it is important for children to see a purpose for learning new things and so we introduce and extend mathematical ideas into the full range of nursery activities both indoors and outside in the garden.
 A range of resources are always available to children to support key mathematical skills, e.g. counting and number recognition; sorting and matching; shape recognition and understanding the properties of 2d and 3d objects.
-Building with blocks, construction sets or re-cycled materials introduces the children to the properties of shape and the vocabulary for describing 2D and 3D shape.
+Building with blocks, construction sets or re-cycled materials introduces the children to the properties of shape and the vocabulary for describing the 2D and 3D shape.

 6. Understanding the World